cauldron-lang/cauldron/README.md

 Data constructors in ADTs are capitalized to disambiguate from function calls in the language.
 This is be done to make it easier to distinguish in a destructuring context.
 For example, destructuring into a variable like `color` could contain any primitive value since it's a variable whereas destructuring into a sum type variant like `Color` should match the literal `Color`.

-FIXME: Consider changing `adt` keyword to `data` and removing the requirement on naming the type since it should be inferred.

 ### Control Flow
 - Conditionals must use `if` and optionally `else` keywords
 ```